mishravinay112/starwars-films/README.md

 cd starwars-films
 yarn
 ```
-but still you can use default package manager of node as well.
-If you can also install dependency via `npm`
+but still if you don't want to use `yarn`. you can install dependency via `npm`

 `npm i`